LoRexxar/CVE_Request/web port mul vuls before v1.19.1/web port mul vuls before v1.19.1.md

 ![image.png-50.5kB][4]

-# POST Reflective xss and SQL injection in  /log?type=error
+# POST Stored xss and SQL injection in  /log?type=error

 in /access/setup?type-conn, in connection name，parameter name will be injected into HTML content with out any filter.